 In our map, green indicates places you can see glowworms in New Zealand for free, while orange is for those venues that require a tour.
 Click the expand / collapse icon in the upper left corner of the map for details.

-Best place to see glow worms in New Zealand
+Best places to see glow worms in New Zealand

-If you are a visitor and only have time to visit one spot glow worm spot on the North Island, Waitomo Caves is definitely the most popular.
-While we were completely captivated, our personal favourite is actually kayaking at Lake Mclaren.
+If you are a visitor and only have time to visit one glow worm spot on the North Island, you will probably be directed to Waitomo Caves, which is the most popular.
+While we were completely captivated there, our favourite glowworm experience was kayaking at Lake Mclaren.

 If you are on the South Island, the most popular is in the caves at Te Anu.

-We haven’t done this one in a while now, but somehow the magic stayed with me.
-Waitomo caves are among New Zealand’s best natural attractions and one of the most beautiful caves in the world.
-It’s a great spot for anyone, and often the perfect place for kids to see glow worms in NZ.
+We haven’t done this one in a while, but the magic stayed with me.
+Waitomo Caves are among New Zealand’s best natural attractions and are one of the most beautiful caves in the world.
+It’s an easy tour for anyone and often the perfect place for kids to see glow worms in NZ.

 We took the 45-minute tour when our girls were young, and our boat took us silently gliding through the underground caves illuminated by thousands of tiny glow worms.
 It’s one of the unique things to do in New Zealand and is considered unmissable by many visitors.
 Booking in advance is highly recommended.
 Reserve your Waitomo Caves guided tour here.